 Residents here enjoy rafting, swimming, canoeing, fishing and kayaking along with other outdoor pursuits like horseback riding, hiking, hunting, biking and golfing at the Beaver Hills Golf Course.

 There are lots of upscale amenities in Martinsville, lowered cost-of-living expenses and affordable healthcare and housing.

 - Beaver Creek Plantation – historic home and lands dating back to 1776

 Home to the Virginia Polytechnic Institute and State University, or Virginia Tech, Blacksburg is a quieter town that is both charming and friendly with safe neighborhoods and local businesses that have served the region for generations.

-This city boasts some fantastic cultural draws that include phenomenal shopping along a historic downtown location, fine restaurants, historical landmarks
+This city boasts some fantastic cultural draws that include historic downtown location, fine restaurants, historical landmarks.

 Cassel Coliseum provides space for a variety of sporting events like basketball, volleyball and wrestling.
 Tour Historic Smithfield Plantation for a step back into time, and then finish with a delicious lunch at one of the many sensational food eateries and restaurants in this area.

 - Blacksburg Municipal Park